clientIO/joint/README.md

 * Latest Google Chrome (including mobile)
 * Latest Firefox
 * Latest Safari (including mobile)
-* Latest MSEdge
+* Latest Microsoft's Edge
 * Latest Opera
-* IE 11

-Any problem with JointJS in the above browsers should be reported as a bug in JointJS.

 ## Development Environment

-If you want to work on JointJS locally, use the following guidelines to get started.
+If you want to work on *JointJS* locally, use the following guidelines to get started.

 ### Dependencies